Synthron/S65/README.md

 | BF88  | BF8F | CF Card       | 8  |
 | BF90  | BF9F | RTC           | 16 |
 | BFA0  | BFFF | ---           | 96 |

+## Interrupts

+The TPI Chip for the memory banks also functions as a priority interrupt controller, providing 5 seperate interrupt lines.
+IRQ_0 is further divided into 8 lines for communication modules, giving an overall of 14 available IRQ-Lines.

+These are currently used as follows:

+- IRQ -> TPI
+  - IRQ_0 -> VIA0
+    - IRQ_0.0 -> ACIA0
+    - IRQ_0.1 -> ACIA1
+    - IRQ_0.2 -> ACIA2
+    - IRQ_0.3 -> ACIA3
+    - IRQ_0.4 -> RTC
+    - IRQ_0.5 -> ---
+    - IRQ_0.6 -> ---
+    - IRQ_0.7 -> ---
+  - IRQ_1 -> VIA1
+  - IRQ_2 -> VIA2
+  - IRQ_3 -> ---
+  - IRQ_4 -> ---
+- NMI -> ---

+Note that the NMI is connected to a push button on the bus board.